typesafehub/sbt-conductr/README.md

 Property         | Description
 -----------------|------------
-conductorAddress | The location of the conductor.
+conductorAddress | The location of the Conductor.
 Defaults to 'http://127.0.0.1:9005'.

 The following `sbt-rr` commands are available:

 Property    | Description
 ------------|------------
-loadBundle  | Loads a bundle and an optional configuration to the conductor startBundle | Starts a bundle given a bundle id with an optional scale
+loadBundle  | Loads a bundle and an optional configuration to the Conductor startBundle | Starts a bundle given a bundle id with an optional scale

 &copy; Typesafe Inc., 2014